Underpinning Solvency II compliance with data governance

-With the goal of understanding, improving and measuring its data AGCS turned to DataFlux Data Management Platform as its central design and execution environment for data quality business rules.
-In addition, a SAS data quality dashboard was integrated with the DataFlux platform in order to deliver visibility into data quality reports to a wide cross section of management.
+With the goal of understanding, improving and measuring its data, AGCS turned to a SAS data management platform as its central design and execution environment for data quality business rules.
+In addition, a SAS data quality dashboard was integrated with the platform to deliver visibility into data quality reports to a wide cross section of management.

 AGCS also created a well-defined data governance structure composed of a steering committee which includes the COO, CIO and other senior managers, and a data governance team, which includes data management experts offering consultancy and guidance to the rest of the organization.

 The structure is accompanied by a clear data improvement process.
 When the data governance team is alerted to a data area which displays poor metrics, the root causes are investigated and the project is passed to the steering committee for review and budget allocation.